maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/Dynamic_blocks.md

 ```
 [[hint title="button text"]]
-Text shown when the button is pressed
+Text shown when the button is pressed.
 [[/hint]]
 ```

+Notes

-Note that hint blocks can be nested.
+1. hint blocks can be nested.
+2. the content of the hint is styled within a `stack-hint-content` div tag.

 ## JSXGraph block ##